-For numerous corporate and real estate transactions, Roger has analyzed potential environmental risks, conducted due diligence investigations and negotiated representations, warranties, indemnities and other contract language.
-Furthermore, Roger has helped clients acquire brownfield sites, including BRAC property and other former DOD facilities, advised clients about environmental indemnification claims and environmental issues in bankruptcies and assessed the environmental impacts of developments and transportation projects.
+Transactions: As co-head of our environmental due diligence practice, he has conducted due diligence investigations, crafted contract language, and negotiated environmental terms for numerous corporate and real estate transactions.
+Roger has helped clients acquire brownfield sites (including BRAC property and other former DOD facilities), evaluated environmental indemnification claims and environmental issues in bankruptcies, and assessed the environmental impacts of developments and transportation projects.

 - District of Columbia